-– graphics label replacementtag
+<psfrag> – graphics label replacementtagnumber"true"/"false")

-for white label background. "inverse"
+contrast"boxed" for white label background. "inverse" for white

 text colour.